clescot/kafka-connect-http/docs/project_intention.md

 ## How do we solve the problem ?
 How does it work?

-You can solve the 'publish' challenge in 4 different modes (each one has got some drawbacks) :
+You can solve the 'publish' challenge in 4 different modes (each one has got some advantages and drawbacks) :

 ### the `NONE` mode
     - advantages :